-● Did Anne really want to be queen, or would she have been satisfied simply to be Henry’s sole mistress?
+● Anne had no ambitions to be queen - she would she have been content simply to be Henry’s sole mistress.

 Dr Josepha Josephine Wilkinson received a First Class Honours degree from the University of Newcastle.
 She was the winner of the Third Year Prize for her work on The Little Apocalypse, which placed Mark chapter 13 into its historical context, and the Jewish Studies Prize for her historical study of the community at Qumran.
 She remained at Newcastle, earning an MPhil for her thesis on the historical John the Baptist (as close to a biography as is possible to do); her PhD traced historical traditions and legends of John the Baptist across several cultures as well as art, literature and film.